-The Richard M. Fairbanks Foundation, Inc. was established in 1986 by Richard M. Fairbanks, Jr., the founder and owner of Fairbanks Communications, Inc., a privately held company.
+The Richard M. Fairbanks Foundation, Inc. was established in 1986 by Richard M. ("Dick") Fairbanks, the founder and owner of Fairbanks Communications, Inc., a privately held company.

 For over 50 years, Mr. Fairbanks was a leader and innovator in radio broadcasting.
 His company owned and operated 20 radio stations around the country, a television station in Atlanta, cable television systems, a charter airplane company, and had interests in real estate.
 Mr. Fairbanks established the Indianapolis Motor Speedway Radio Network when he owned and operated WIBC radio.